TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-11-27-united-php-71-adoption-6-months-later.md

 I've borrowed this amazing picture from [Jordi](https://seld.be/notes/php-versions-stats-2016-2-edition).

-**tl;dr;** You keep support for older PHP version even if you bump minimal requirement to PHP 7.1, just won't update them.
+You **can keep support for older PHP version** even if you bump minimal requirement to PHP 7.1, just won't add new features to them.

-## Keep Up To Make Long Tail

-At the moment only 4 projects on are tagged

 ### Spread the Word

+At the moment only 4 projects on are tagged and it will take some time before this becomes mainstream.
+Yet, we can see obvious trend moving to PHP 7.1 as minimal requirement.
+Thanks to community and people that are bold enough to ask the question or [even sending a PR](https://github.com/laravel/framework/pull/21995).

 If you believe in this, share this page so we let hosts know, what we really need. **It's our need to express and responsibility to take.**

-We can do it!
-Thank you.
+<br><br>

+Happy bumping!